Strider-CD/strider/README.md

 # ![Strider][logo]

+![Strider Screenshot][screenshot]
+[more screenshots][more-screenshots]

+---

 [![NPM][npm-badge-img]][npm-badge-link] [![Code Climate][cc-badge]][cc-badge-link] [![Dependency Status][david-badge]][david-badge-link] [![Build Status][travis-badge]][travis-badge-link]
 [![Gitter][gitter-badge]][gitter-badge-link]
 [![Backers on Open Collective][backers-badge-img]](#backers) [![Sponsors on Open Collective][sponsors-badge-img]](#sponsors)

----

-### Brilliant Continuous Deployment

-![Strider Screenshot][screenshot]
-[more screenshots][more-screenshots]

 # Overview

 `Strider` is an Open Source Continuous Deployment / Continuous Integration platform.
-It is written in Node.JS / JavaScript and uses MongoDB as a backing store.
+It is written in Node.js and Ember.js and uses MongoDB as a backing store.
 It is published under the BSD license.

 Strider is extremely customizable through plugins.
 Plugins can